 Mr. Bear, an 8-year-old Lab/pit bull mix was suffering from a host of medical issues following his rescue from the neglectful shelter.
 But that didn’t deter Pam W. of Trinity, Alabama, from adopting Mr. Bear (and his bagful of medications).
 “He’s old and nobody would take him,” she said.
 “And that’s one of those things that jumps out and grabs you.”

 Howdy, a brown hound mix, was adopted by Gabriel G. of Union Grove, Alabama.
 A test engineer for a contracting company for NASA, Gabriel was eager to provide a better life for Howdy.
 “This is a privilege,” he said, referring to the opportunity to adopt.
 “And I’m excited to get him out of this situation.”

 Tara, a pit bull, was adopted by Karen and Rodney R. of Sheffield, Alabama.
 “We love pits,” said Karen.
 She and Rodney have four teenagers and two other pit bulls at home, Abby and Lilly.
 “They’re our 4-legged full-time babies.”

-Mona, an almost-hairless terrier mix, was adopted by Misty and Jerry C. “She’s going to be a beautiful dog one day,” said Jerry, a Marine who is not currently in active service.
-Misty and Jerry both agree it was “the need” that drew them to Mona.
+Mona, an almost-hairless terrier mix, was adopted by Missy and Jerry C. “She’s going to be a beautiful dog one day,” said Jerry, a Marine who is not currently in active service.
+Missy and Jerry both agree it was “the need” that drew them to Mona.
 After they rang the adoption bell, Jerry said, “Ringing of the bell is a Naval signature of giving up, but in Mona’s case it’s a signature of a new start.”